A resource planning for better project management

 • 31% of projects will not achieve their objectives

-Do you understand now? resource planning is an integral part of the project and cannot be avoided.
-If you do, you won't be able to keep track of your budget and resources working on the project.
-Skipping resource planning will doom your project to failure.
+Do you understand now?
+The resource planning is an integral part of the project and cannot be avoided.
+If this happens, you won't be able to keep track of your budget and resources working on the project.
+Skip the box resource planning will condemn the project to failure.

 The benefits of a project are proportional to the resources needed to carry it out.
-It's not complicated to allocate resources in terms of equipment and infrastructure; what's more complex is to plan and schedule tasks and time for each team member.
+It's not complicated to allocate resources in hardware and infrastructure, what is more complicated is to plan and schedule the tasks and times of each team member.

 The benefits of resource planning :

-1. Understanding your resources and knowing how to use them will enable you to avoid certain obstacles before they arise.
+1. Understanding your resources and knowing how to use them will help you avoid some obstacles before they arise.

-2. Identify whether there are over-allocated resources on a task.
+2. Identify if there are no overallocated resources on a task.
 Calculate resource dependency by knowing your team's workload.
 This will help you reduce resource depletion.

-3. Create a resource limit for each activity.
-Guarantee that the limit is strictly adhered to.
+3. Create a limit of resources needed for each activity.
+Ensure that the limit is strictly adhered to.

-4. Once you know what you need to complete the project, you need to create the resource planning plan and measure the project's ROI.
+4. After you know what you need to complete the project, you need to create the resource planning and measure the ROI of the project.

 1. Scheduled dates for each task: This should include the duration requested by those working on the project, equipment rental, and project site rental.

-3. Make a detailed schedule of resources to track durations, money spent, and add them to a calendar to keep track.
+3. Make a detailed program of resources to track durations, money spent, and add them to a calendar to keep track.

-Lay out all the resources needed for your project and structure them by task.
-Then decide which of them would be best suited to work on which task.
-Explain their role and decide what equipment you need for the project (computers, office equipment, machinery etc.) Next, create a list of non-consumable resources you need.
-This could include: wood, steel, cement etc.
+Lay down all the resources needed for your project and structure them by tasks.
+Then, decide which of them would be better suited to work on which task.
+Explain their role and decide what equipment you need for the project (computers, office equipment, machinery etc.) Then, create a list of non-consumable resources that you need.
+This can include: wood, steel, cement, etc.

-Determine the amount of resources that will be used from the resource list during the project life cycle.
-For example: how many hours a day will the workforce need to work?
+Determine how many resources will be used from the list of resources during the project lifecycle.
+For example: how many hours a day should the workforce work?
 How many types of equipment do I need to rent for the project?

 Do the same for the materials used in the project.
-For example: how much lumber and what size of timber are required?
-The same goes for planning material resources, such as software licenses for computers.
+For example: how much wood and what size of construction wood are required?
+The same is true for planning hardware resources, such as software licenses for computers.

-Be precise with your estimates and add the data to your project management software.
-Try to find out when resources are consumed and what the consumption rate was that day.
+Be accurate with your estimates and add the data into your project management software.
+Try to find out when resources are consumed and what the rate of consumption was that day.
 Having the right data will help you allocate your resources more efficiently.

-Stafiz helps you to manage your resource planning and to better control the workload of your employees.
-Get a more complete overview of the different profiles, their experience and availability, so you can assign them to missions that suit them.
+Stafiz supports you in the management of your resource planning and helps you to better manage the workload of your employees.
+Benefit from a more complete visibility on the different profiles, their experience and availability in order to assign them to missions that suit them.

-Using the information gathered in the first two steps, create your resource schedule.
-Specify resources, time frame and consumption throughout the project.
-Quantify resource consumption by day, week or month.
-Then calculate total (quantified) resources on a weekly or monthly basis.
-Set aside certain resources to deal with problems that will inevitably surface during the project life-cycle.
+Based on the information gathered in the first two steps, create your resource schedule.
+Specify resources, time frame, and consumption throughout the project.
+Quantify resource consumption by the day, week, or month.
+Then calculate the total (quantified) resources on a weekly or monthly basis.
+Set aside some resources to manage issues that will inevitably surface during the project lifecycle.

-Allocate your resources according to team members' skills and abilities.
-This way, your project will be carried out with greater quality and efficiency.
-What's more, it will be all the easier to manage if everyone performs tasks with which they are familiar and for which they have the skills.
-For greater clarity in task allocation and a more detailed analysis of resources, use project resource allocation reports.
-These reports help to reduce planning delays and avoid going over budget.
+Allocate your resources based on the skills and abilities of team members.
+In this way, your project will be carried out in a more qualitative and efficient way.
+In addition, it will be all the easier to direct it if everyone performs tasks that are familiar to them and for which they have the skills.
+For clarity in task assignment and more detailed analysis of resources, use the project resource allocation reports.
+These reports help reduce schedule delays and avoid going over budget.

 Assigning employees in Stafiz

-This technique enables you to identify resources that are over- or under-utilized in your projects.
-For example: An IT project manager with coding knowledge and skills can help a software team correct errors.
-This can help the project reduce the need to hire external staff to advise on coding errors if this is a problem.
+This technique helps identify resources that are over- or underutilized in your projects.
+For example: An IT project manager with coding knowledge and skills can help a software team fix errors.
+This can help the project reduce hiring external staff to get advice on coding errors if this is an issue.

-Resource forecasting enables you to predict the number of resources needed before a project begins.
-During project planning, this technique gives greater visibility of constraints, unexpected costs and risks.
-The project manager needs to have a thorough knowledge of the project and its objectives in order to make predictions.
-Of course, the project manager must be aware of all the resources available in the organization to be able to carry out his forecasts properly.
+Resource forecasting allows you to predict the number of resources needed before a project begins.
+When planning the project, this technique gives more visibility into constraints, unexpected costs, and risks.
+The project manager must have an in-depth knowledge of the project and its objectives to make his predictions.
+The project manager must of course be aware of all the resources available in the organization to be able to carry out his forecasts well.

 Conclusion:

-Having an accurate resource schedule, with detailed information on the people and materials involved in the project, is the key to a successful resource planning .
-Don't assign more than three tasks to be carried out simultaneously to your resources if you don't want to hamper their efficiency.
-Since every project is unique, schedule changes are inevitable, and the work allocation structure will also change.
-Even so, try to minimize confusion in resource allocation to produce better results.
+Having an accurate resource schedule, with detailed information about the people and materials included in the project, is the key to a resource planning successful.
+Don't assign more than three tasks to your resources to perform simultaneously if you don't want to hinder their efficiency.
+Knowing that every project is unique, schedule changes are inevitable and the structure of assigning work will change as well.
+Still, try to minimize confusion in resource allocation to produce better results.

-Create a task prioritization to ensure that the most urgent tasks are completed on time, not in order of preference.
-Have a realistic view of your workgroup's timeframe for completing a specific task.
-Also, be aware of what they need to do it, and how it fits with the organization's and stakeholders' objectives.
+Create a prioritization of tasks to ensure that the most urgent ones will be completed on time, not in order of preference.
+Have a realistic view of your workgroup when it comes to the turnaround time for a specific task.
+Also, find out what they need to do so, and how it aligns with the goals of the organization and stakeholders.

-resource planning has come a long way in recent years.
+The resource planning has evolved a lot in recent years.
 You no longer need spreadsheets or whiteboards to get organized.
-A project management tool, or resource planning software such as Stafiz, can help you maximize your time and that of your team, and meet your budget and deadlines efficiently.
+A project management tool, or project management software, resource planning such as Stafiz can help you maximize your time and that of your team, meet your budget and deadlines in an efficient way.

 Also read: Better manage your teams with a management tool resource planning

-What criteria should you take into account when purchasing a resource planning tool that's right for your business?
+What criteria should you take into account when purchasing a workload management tool that fits business?
 Find out which tool is right for you, depending on your needs and type of business.

 Read the article